ZenWave360/karate-ide/README.md

 You can navigate between files, features and scenario @tags using `Control-Click`

-You can also navigate to scenarios by @tag in the same or in different feature file (TODO)
+You can also navigate to scenarios by _@tag_ in the same or in different feature file (TODO)

 ## Configuration

 ### .vscode/launch.json

-When you click 'Karate Debug' for the first time if .vscode/launch.js does not exist one will be created for you with this contents.
+When you click `Karate Debug` for the first time if `.vscode/launch.js` does not exist one will be created for you with this contents.
 This is a one time step, after this file is created you can start debuging normally.

 ```json
 {